 And Saladin was right.
 Richard made excuses (like needing the pope’s approval, which is nonsense) or claiming “the Christian people” were against the proposal (impossible since he didn’t tell “the people” about it).
 Allegedly he even jestingly suggested al-Adil become Christian, to which al-Adil suggested Joanna become Muslim.
 It was, by then, clearly nothing but a joke between them.
 It remains to this day, however, a colorful incident perfect for novels.

-Envoy of Jerusalem covering the Third Crusade and Balian d’Ibelin’s prominent role in the negotiations with Saladin.
+The incident is incorporated into my novel Envoy of Jerusalem covering the Third Crusade and Balian d’Ibelin’s prominent role in the negotiations with Saladin.
 Buy Now!